Adhamzineldin/Falsopay/docs/design/design-smell.md

 ### Description

-In the FalsoPay system, a design smell can be identified in the `TransactionService` class, which exhibits characteristics of a "God Class" or "Bloated Service."
+In the FalsoPay system, a design smell can be identified in the `TransactionService` class, which exhibits characteristics of a "Bloated Service."
 This class handles multiple responsibilities related to transactions:

 1. Transaction creation and execution
 2. Balance verification